Log-in/Sign-up

 Materials:

-Full-year or one-semester options: This course will offer two sections, one that runs for the whole school year (September 1st to May) and the other that runs just for the second semester (late January to May): *Update August 21, 2023: only the spring semester section is open for enrollment.*
+Full-year or one-semester options: This course will offer two sections, one that runs for the whole school year (August 26th to May) and the other that runs just for the second semester (January 20th to May):

 Course description: The primary goal for this course is preparation for the AP exam in Microeconomics.
 We will pursue a rigorous course of study using college-level materials.
 The main textbook will be supplemented with outside readings, videos from Hillsdale College and the Khan Academy, and interactive activities.
 An important part of the class will be assignments drawn from previous AP exams.
 Students will be expected to look for “economics in the news” articles and participate regularly on the discussion board.
 There are also several games involved, including the airline game, a stock market game, an oligopoly simulation (see class showcase), and more.